trampgeek/moodle-qtype_coderunner/Readme.md

 Following through the grading process step by step:

-1. For each of the test cases, the [Twig template engine](http://twig.sensiolabs.org/) merges the student's submitted answer with the question's per-test-case template together with code for this particular test case to yield an executable program.
+1. For each of the test cases, the [Twig template engine](http://twig.sensiolabs.org/) merges the student's submitted answer with the question's template together with code for this particular test case to yield an executable program.
 By "executable", we mean a program that can be executed, possibly with a preliminary compilation step.
-1. The executable program is passed into whatever sandbox is configured for this question (e.g. the Jobe sandbox).
+1. The executable program is passed into whatever sandbox is configured for this question (usually the Jobe sandbox).
 The sandbox compiles the program (if necessary) and runs it, using the standard input supplied by the testcase.
 1. The output from the run is passed into whatever Grader component is configured, as is the expected output specified for the test case.
 The most common grader is the